 At 38m², deluxe veranda suites are larger than veranda suites and feature larger bedroom and living areas.

 Spa suites, located on decks eight and nine, are 48m² in size and have living and bedroom areas with luxury amenities.
 They feature spa baths and offer space to relax and views from the veranda.

-Grand panorama suites will be located on decks six and eight at the front of the yacht.
+Grand panorama suites are located on decks six and eight at the front of the yacht.
 At 56m², the suites offer curved verandas on deck six, and a veranda with 43m² terrace on deck eight.

-Owner's penthouse suites will be located in a prime position on the ninth deck at the bow of the yacht.
+Owner’s penthouse suites are located in a prime position on the ninth deck at the bow of the yacht.
 Featuring a 125m² area, the suites offer luxury facilities available in both suites and master suites, and also feature a 60m² terrace.

 Combining the owner’s penthouse suite with a spa suite will create a two-bedroom penthouse suite with an area of 233m², which offers the best of all facilities.

 The interior design for the suites, inspired by leading luxury hotels, was provided by Karen Moroney.